Browser does not support script.

 More news from the Department

-The Department is organised into seven principal sections, teaching our five principal languages and cultures (French, German, Italian, Russian and Spanish), and the further seven languages and cultures we offer as minor or additional subjects (Arabic, Catalan, Japanese, Mandarin Chinese, Portuguese, Basque and Galician).
+The Department is organised into seven principal sections, teaching our five principal languages and cultures (French, German, Italian, Russian and Spanish), and the further five languages and cultures we offer as minor or additional subjects (Arabic, Catalan, Japanese, Mandarin Chinese, and Portuguese).
 The Department offers also professional teaching on Translation Studies.

 The official Facebook page for the Department of Modern Languages at the University of Birmingham: for prospective students, current students, staff, alumni and friends.